thesadru/derailed/README.md

 or `pdm run dev` to run a development version.
 (Gunicorn only works on UNIX systems.)

 ### Gateway

+For now:

+Just do the same steps as with the API, but instead in the `gateway` directory.

+*In the future:*

 In able to deploy the Gateway Services, you need to firstly install Elixir `1.15`, alongside Erlang `26` (the newest version of `26` ideally.)